-Louisiana Board of Legal Specialization
+Louisiana State Bar Association Plan of Legal Specialization

-The Louisiana Board of Legal Specialization has approved board certification for some members of the bar who practice in the following areas: Appellate Practice, Business and/or Consumer Bankruptcy, Estate Planning and Administration, Family Law and Tax Law.
-The areas of Labor Law and Employment Law will soon be added to this list in 2017.
-A list of those members who are certified in the foregoing areas of law can be found by visiting the Louisiana Board of Legal Specialization website
+The LBLS has approved board certification for some members of the bar who practice in the following areas: Appellate Practice, Business and/or Consumer Bankruptcy, Estate Planning and Administration, Family Law and Tax Law.
+The areas of Labor Law and Employment Law will be added to this list in 2017.
+A list of those members who are certified in the foregoing areas of law can be found by visiting the Louisiana State Bar Association Plan of Legal Specialization website

 For members of the bar who are interested in specialization certification, the application period for Appellate Practice, Estate Planning and Administration, Employment Law, Family Law, Labor Law and Tax Law January 1 to March 31.
 The application period for Business and Consumer Bankruptcy Law is January 1 to September 30.
 Information regarding specialization certification may be obtained from the Louisiana State Bar Association Plan of Legal Specialization website at www.lascmcle.org/specialization

 The LBLS has adopted written policies concerning submissions for new legal specialty areas.
 For information, please contact Executive Assistant Mindi Hunter at (504)619-0152 or email@example.com